Joint modeling with time-dependent treatment and heteroskedasticity: Bayesian analysis with application to the Framingham Heart Study: Simulations

-In total 500 simulation runs were performed with each simulation containing 100 individuals.
-The proposed model was fitted to each simulated data set using the Stan Bayesian statistical analysis and computation platform (\citealp{stan}).
-For each simulation run, 2 chains of 1000 posterior samples per chain were generated by the MCMC algorithm with the first 500 samples per chain as warm-up.
-We also verified that the MCMC chains converged well.
+In total 500 simulation runs were performed with each simulation containing 500 individuals.
+The proposed model was fitted to each simulated data set using the Stan Bayesian statistical analysis and computation platform~\cite{stan}.
+For each simulation run, 2 chains of 1000 posterior samples per chain were generated by the MCMC algorithm with the first $2\times500$ samples per chain as warm-up.
+We also verified that the MCMC chains converged well, using the R-hat statistic.
 The posterior means of the generated posterior samples were used as the point estimates of the unknown parameters for each simulation run.
 The mean, empirical standard error (SD) and the mean squared error (MSE) were calculated based on the 500 point estimates for each unknown parameters.
+Two extra simulations were run, two with a higher number of repeats, $m_i\in\{45,60\}$, and one with a higher number of individuals $n=750$.